vladiiancu/plex-reshare/README.md

 Basically `plex-reshare` will act as a plex-library-proxy and all the traffic will pass through it (downstream+upstream).
 It's ignoring self-libraries.

+### Use scenario

+You managed to get access to one or more shared libraries from other servers, with plex-reshare as a proxy you can host your own instance of plex and share it back to other close friends.

+PS: it's not mandatory to use plex to share further the access, by same principle you can also use Jellyfin/Emby/any other media manager-indexer or even simply direct http access and open urls directly in VLC/IINA for example.

+USE WITH CARE, **DO NOT HEAVILY REQUEST DATA FROM TARGET SERVERS**.
+BE NICE!

 # Installation via Docker

 Docker images available https://hub.docker.com/r/peterbuga/plex-reshare